qrtt1/project-prompt-generator/README.md

 ### Environment Variable Configuration 🔧

-You can customize the output locations using environment variables:
+You can customize the output locations and ignored directories using environment variables:

 ```bash
 # Change the output directory (default: ppg_generated)